 \section{Abstract}

-Ranking lists are often provided at regular time intervals by one or multiple rankers in a range of applications, including sports, marketing, and politics.
+Ranking lists are often provided at regular time intervals in a range of applications, including economics, sports, marketing, and politics.
 Most popular methods for rank-order data postulate a linear specification for the latent scores, which determine the observed ranks, and ignore the temporal dependence of the ranking lists.
-To address these issues, novel nonparametric static (ROBART) and autoregressive (ARROBART) models are introduced, with latent scores defined as nonlinear Bayesian additive regression tree functions of covariates.
+To address these issues, novel nonparametric static (ROBART) and autoregressive (ARROBART) models are developed, with latent scores defined as nonlinear Bayesian additive regression tree functions of covariates.

 To make inferences in the dynamic ARROBART model, closed-form filtering, predictive, and smoothing distributions for the latent time-varying scores are derived.
 These results are applied in a Gibbs sampler with data augmentation for posterior inference.